Paddle Board Vs Kayak: Which is Best? Which Should You Buy?

 1. Personal Interests and Goals

 What excites you on the water?
 Are you chasing serene, soothing workouts or adrenaline-infused escapades?
 Both paddle boarding and kayaking offer a total body workout, with your speed determining just how hard you can go at either.
 You can paddle leisurely or go hard with both a paddle board and a kayak.
-Keep in mind, paddle boarding is ideal for serene yoga sessions and it also caters to fishing enthusiasts by granting access to hard-to-reach spots.
+Keep in mind that paddle boarding is ideal for serene yoga sessions, and it also caters to fishing enthusiasts by granting them access to hard-to-reach spots.

 Consider Your Activities:

-• Recreational Use: For casual outings, photography, or simple enjoyment on calm waters, either option can be great.
+- Recreational Use: Either option is great for casual outings, photography, or simple enjoyment of calm waters.

 2. Physical Ability and Health